Veri-Q/Fairness/README.md

-# Verifying Fairness in Quantum Machine Learning #
+# VeriQFair: Verifying Fairness in Quantum Machine Learning #

 This repository contains two parts:
 - An implementation for computing the Lipschitz constant of a quantum decision model (See Algorithm 1 in the paper).